wunderbarb/fabric/README.md

 `go test` fails.
 The same commands using a traditional access work perfectly.

 The status of `DISCOVERY_AS_LOCAL_HOST` is in the log file `bc.log`.

+The directory `logs` hold four logs from the remote peer0 in DEBUG mode.
+The logs with prefix `normal_` are for transaction using the standard mode whereas the logs without the prefix are for transaction using the gateway.